oyershov/Precised.js/README.md

 But all of us have issues and JS isn\'t an exception.
 I\'ll try to give solutions for some annoying issues of JS and make my and your life a bit easier.

-Goals:
+Features
+---

-- decimal arithmetic
+- Arithmetic
-- decimal truncation
+- Truncation
-- decimal formatting (Bonus)
+- Formatting

 ##Test coverage